 The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/Solace Framework 'Delivering Good Governance in Local Government'.
-A copy of the code can be obtained from the Assistant Director (Resources).
+A copy of the code can be obtained from the Director of Resources.
+The Council has also recognised the requirements of the 2010 CIPFA application note 'Statement on the Role of the Chief Financial Officer in Local Government'.

-This statement explains how the Council has complied with the code and also meets the requirements of regulation 4 (2) of the Accounts and Audit Regulations 2011 in relation to the publication of a statement on internal control - the Annual Governance Statement.
+This statement explains how the Council has complied with the code and application note and also meets the requirements of regulation 4 (3) of the Accounts and Audit Regulations 2011 in relation to the publication of a statement on internal control - the Annual Governance Statement.